You have a business and you want to sell lots, or am I wrong?

 - The Big Idea – 30 points

-This is the idea that makes the copy stand out from the constant noise on the Internet and catches the reader’s attention.
+This idea makes the copy stand out from the constant noise on the Internet and catches the reader’s attention.

 - The headline – 25 points

-The headline captures the Big Idea in an intriguing way, makes the reader want to know more, and gives clues to a promise or benefit.
+The headline intriguingly captures the Big Idea, makes the reader want to know more, and gives clues to a promise or benefit.

 - The lead – +25 points or – 25 points